The Ultimate Guide to Sourdough Bagel Recipe

 Yes, sourdough bagels freeze well!
 Once baked and cooled, slice them in half and store them in a freezer-safe bag.
 When you’re ready to eat, simply toast them straight from the freezer.
 For more tips, check out how to freeze and reheat homemade bagels (source).

-Boiling the bagels helps set the crust, giving the bagels their signature chewy texture.
+Boiling the bagels helps set the crust, giving the bags their signature chewy texture.
 The boiling water partially cooks the outer layer, helping to lock in moisture.

 Final Thoughts